Graham-Stein/Commuting_Carbon_Tracker/README.md

 - v 0.2 Extensions Release 08/11/2018

 ## Installing and running the app from Github
-- Clone the repository using git clone link
+- Clone the repository using
+    git clone link
-- Install webpack using npm install webpack -g
+- Install webpack using
+    npm install webpack -g
 - Start the server using webpack (npm run build) from the root project folder
+- open index.html in the browser:
+    open client/public/index.html

 # Learning points
 - Consolidate our learning of vanilla JavaScript